PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

+# Important Notice
+- CGWs and VGWs should not be created/managed manually, these are automatically created with Tranit/Subscriber Solution with unique ASN  numbers
+- If you create VGW and attach it to VPC, it may leads to VPN connection(same ASN numbers assigned to different VGWs)

 # Transit Environment Setup

 The first step towards setting up the environment is to make sure the following S3 buckets are pre-created in Transit account.